rast-lab/BGGM/README.md

 `1` when `type = "ordinal"`.
 The partial correlations can the be summarized with

+BGGM now stabilizes the latent Gaussian precision matrix by adding only the minimal diagonal shift needed to make the Wishart scale positive definite.
+This preserves the dependence structure of the ordinal network even when the latent scatter matrix is nearly singular, preventing the posterior partial correlations from collapsing toward zero.

     summary(fit)

     #> BGGM: Bayesian Gaussian Graphical Models